kallepalomaki/cyber-ml/README.md

 # cyber-ml
-Cyber-ml experiments with pytorch on HIKARI2021 -data.
+Cyber-ml experiments with Pytorch and Tensorflow on HIKARI2021 -data.